steven-wolfman/ubc-term-finder/dev-story.md

 npm publish
 ```

 You should only need to use `npm login` once per login session to your terminal.
-Also, some of this can also be built into the npm `preversion`, `version`, and `postversion` scripts.
+Also, some of this can be built into the npm `preversion`, `version`, and `postversion` scripts.
 See `npm help version` for an example.
 (That example pushes the results of building the project to the git repository.
 We would avoid that behaviour for our package, since the `build` directory is in our `.gitignore`!)

 We'll go ahead and update our `package.json` to build some of these steps in: